 Flashing Yellow Arrows

-Flashing yellow arrows will replace the green ball on permissive left-turn movements.
-Permissive movements are when the green arrow is not used and vehicles yield to conflicting traffic and pedestrians, and then proceed, when safe, on a green ball.
-The flashing yellow arrow will work as a yield for turning movements.
+Flashing yellow arrows replaced the green ball on permissive left-turn movements.
+Permissive left-turn movements occur when a turning vehicle yields to conflicting traffic and pedestrians, and then proceed, when safe, on a green ball.
+The flashing yellow arrows work as a yield for turning movements.

 According to the NCHRP Report 493, the flashing yellow arrow display offered the highest level of safety.
 Also, left-turn traps are completely eliminated when the flashing yellow left-turn arrow is tied to the opposing through green indication.